 The latest growth mindset research encourages people to "develop your passion."

-Independence Day of 2018 began for me by reading the latest science-based press releases on EurekAlert! while sitting alone at an old kitchen table in my family’s small, New England farmhouse near the Berkshires while everyone else was still asleep.
+This year, Independence Day began for me by reading the latest science-based press releases on EurekAlert! while sitting alone at an old kitchen table in my family’s small, New England farmhouse near the Berkshires while everyone else was still asleep.

 For the latest study on the importance of developing your passion, Yale-NUS Assistant Professor of Psychology Paul O'Keefe collaborated with Stanford University Professor Carol Dweck and Associate Professor Gregory Walton, also from Stanford.
 All three co-authors worked together to develop this study and contributed to the study designs.